-3.2 Course Format
+3.2 Course Format:

-This course will involve online lectures, discussions, case studies, class exercises and video presentations.
+This course will involve asynchronous in-person lectures, discussions, case studies, online e-text quizzes and presentations.
 It is expected that students will have completed the assigned readings and other preparation prior to class so that they can actively participate in class discussions.
 At the same time, not all material covered in the readings will be discussed in lecture.